mike-gustafson/BabelBot/tts/README.md

 ### Best Practices

+1. **Language Support**
-1. Always check if a language is supported before trying to generate speech
+   - Always check if a language is supported before attempting to generate speech
-2. Handle exceptions gracefully - TTS might fail for various reasons
+   - Use the `get_supported_languages()` function to get a list of available languages

+2. **Error Handling**
+   - Handle exceptions when generating speech
+   - Check for network connectivity issues
+   - Validate input text length and format

+3. **Performance**
-3. Consider caching frequently used audio to improve performance
+   - Cache frequently used audio files
+   - Consider using async operations for better performance
+   - Monitor API rate limits

-## Limitations
+### Limitations

+1. **Internet Dependency**
-- Requires an internet connection (uses Google's TTS service)
+   - Requires an active internet connection
+   - Subject to Google's service availability

+2. **Text Length**
-- Has a limit on the length of text that can be converted at once
+   - Has a maximum text length limit
+   - Long texts may need to be split into smaller chunks

+3. **Language Support**
-- Some languages might not be supported
+   - Not all languages are supported
-- Audio quality depends on the language and text content
+   - Voice quality varies by language

+### Attribution

+This module uses the `gTTS` library, which is licensed under the MIT License.
+For more information, visit the [gTTS GitHub repository](https://github.com/pndurette/gTTS).

+### License

+This module is licensed under the MIT License.
+See the LICENSE file for details.

 ---